PacoReinaCampo/OpenNN/lifecycle/tex/chapters/chapter4.md

 - **Issues and Defects**: Detailed documentation of any issues or defects identified during testing, including severity, impact, and proposed solutions.
 - **Test Reports**: Comprehensive reports summarizing the test process, results, and conclusions.

-**Importance**: Test results provide evidence that the software meets its specified requirements and performs as intended, supporting verification and validation efforts and regulatory compliance.
+**Importance**: Test results provide evidence that the hardware meets its specified requirements and performs as intended, supporting verification and validation efforts and regulatory compliance.

-By effectively managing validation and verification data, organizations can ensure that their software development processes produce high-quality, reliable, and compliant products.
-This data provides the foundation for demonstrating that all requirements have been met and that the software is ready for certification and deployment.
+By effectively managing validation and verification data, organizations can ensure that their hardware development processes produce high-quality, reliable, and compliant products.
+This data provides the foundation for demonstrating that all requirements have been met and that the hardware is ready for certification and deployment.